sympy/sympy/doc/src/modules/physics/mechanics/masses.rst

   (N.x|N.x) + 4*(N.x|N.y) + 6*(N.x|N.z) + 4*(N.y|N.x) + 2*(N.y|N.y) + 5*(N.y|N.z) + 6*(N.z|N.x) + 5*(N.z|N.y) + 3*(N.z|N.z)

-Notice that the :func:`~.inertia` function returns a dyadic with each component represented as two unit vectors separated by a ``|``.
+Notice that the :func:`~.inertia` function returns a dyadic with each component represented as two unit vectors separated by a ``|`` (outer product).
 Refer to the :obj:`sympy.physics.vector.dyadic.Dyadic` section for more information about dyadics.

 Inertia is often expressed in a matrix, or tensor, form, especially for